KYC Verification

 - Call

-to initiate KYC - Check response for
+requestKYCVerificationto initiate KYC - Check response for

-- If
+errorMessage,redirectURL, orfields - If

-- If
+redirectURL: Open in new tab usingwindow.open(url, '_blank') - If

-: Start polling for status updates - If
+redirectURL: Start polling for status updates - If

-: Render form using field definitions - If
+fields: Render form using field definitions - If

-: Add consent before callingsubmitKYCData
+fields: Add consent before callingsubmitKYCData - If neither

-: Start polling - Handle
+redirectURLnorfields: Start polling - Handle

-response (may have more fields) - After success: Refetch user data, transactions, tickets, flags
+submitKYCDataresponse (may have more fields) - After success: Refetch user data, transactions, tickets, flags

 - Clean up polling intervals on component unmount